Four Tips I Learned at the Mouse House

-When I first joined Disney, after enduring ten interviews over a two year period and a ten page psychoanalysis by a Gallup consultant, they finally hired me.
+When I first joined Disney, after enduring ten interviews over a two year period and a ten-page psychoanalysis by a Gallup consultant, they finally hired me.
 My first couple of days were spent at Disney University where I drank the kool-aid, sniffed the pixie-dust and got the microchip planted in my head.
-I believe during those early days of my career I was singing in my sleep it’s a small world after all.
+During those early days of my career I believe I was singing in my sleep, "it’s a small world after all."
 My first assignment was sales manager on Disney Parks & Events Team in Florida that was responsible for organizing private corporate events.
 I didn’t care what they ask me to do; I was just happy to be inside the Magic Kingdom.
 It was the coolest job.
 I learned a ton about food and beverage, logistics, transportation, and entertainment.
-As one of the team members, we sold the magic and the operations team delivered the dream.
-There were times when I was clueless but it was truly on-the-job training.
+As one of the team members, we sold the magic, and the operations team delivered the dream.
+There were times when I was clueless, but it was truly on-the-job training.

 Know yourself and why you are here My first exposure in rubbing shoulders with executive brass was an open-mouth-insert-foot moment.
 I was invited to have breakfast along with other cast members, or Disney employees, with Al Weiss, who is the president of Walt Disney World Resort.

-The invitation said arrive at one the Disney Resorts at 7:30 AM and I arrived at 6:45 AM and noticed that my name card wasn’t next to the president.
+The invitation said to arrive at one the Disney Resorts at 7:30am.
+I arrived at 6:45am and noticed that my name card wasn’t next to the president.
 So, what would you do if you were in my shoes?
 You guessed it.
 I switched the name cards so that I could sit next to the most powerful man at Walt Disney World Resort.
 Was it wrong?
 Yes.
 Would I do it again?
 No way.
 I had a need to get ahead and make my name known and I wasn’t willing to wait to be discovered.

-As breakfast started, Al ask me how I was doing.
+As breakfast started, Al asked me how I was doing.
 I said fine and followed up with a question.
 Later for the nice pleasantries and hollow conversation about sports and the weather as men often do.
 I asked him, what do I have to do to get ahead here at Disney?
-He said to me, that I needed to know who I was and why I was here.
+He said to me that I needed to know who I was and why I was here.
 Well, I just gave him the computer screen stare and said thank you.
 In the back of my mind, I was saying, Seriously?
 Is that it?
 I was waiting for some profound Mufasa wisdom, something to help both Simba and myself.
-Needless to say, I nodded and said thank you.
+I nodded and said thank you.

 It took almost ten years later to comprehend what he was really saying.
 I may have been slow, but I am worth waiting on.
 His statement to me simply meant the greatest disappointment in life is not death.
 The greatest disappointment is being alive and not knowing why.
 Here I was at the 14th most recognized brand in the world, according to Interbrand, and didn’t have a clue as to why.
 That day is when I quit doing my normal job and started doing a little more.
 I had to listen, learn, and lean in.
 When I left Disney to venture out on my own, I realized that I wasn’t doing it to just to make money but to find the next chapter of meaning.